elabftw/elabweb/src/_posts/2000-01-06-documentation.md

 **eLabFTW** should be installed on a server.
 It uses the Docker container technology, so you don't directly download it, you use a configuration file that instructs Docker to fetch the **eLabFTW** image.

+Alternatively, you can install it easily with [Softaculous](https://www.softaculous.com/apps/educational/eLabFTW).

 Don't worry if what you just read was not clear.
 Everything is explained in the <a href='https://doc.elabftw.net'>documentation</a>.
 Click the link below to read it.

 <div class='center'><a href='https://doc.elabftw.net'><button class='button'><i class='fa fa-download'></i> Install eLabFTW now!</button></a></div>